Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Uh I I know Newt is put some thought into his immigration policy.
+I know Newt has put some thought into his immigration policy.

-I heard him specifically say uh that he was off uh enforcing the borders and policing them.
+I heard him specifically say that he was off for enforcing the borders and policing them.

-He referred to He referred to a program or a website or an organization, some kind of plan, and it my mind is failing me as to what it was, but you know, you had mentioned a few years ago, and you're absolutely right.
+He referred to a program or a website or an organization, some kind of plan, and my mind is failing me as to what it was.

-No candidate is gonna come into office and throw eleven million people out of the country if just for the pictures alone that the mainstream media would provide at the border as they're going over to the other side.
+But, you know, you had mentioned a few years ago, and you're absolutely right, no Canada is going to come into office and throw 11 million people out of the country if just for the pictures alone that the mainstream media would provide at the border as they're going over to the other side.

 To me, Newt has presented one of the more realistic plans of what exactly is going to happen with illegal immigration in this country.